 Executive Director Technical Services

-Kathryn Daily has 11 years in the information systems industry and has been a consultant with BAI for 8 years.
-She has worked on several RMF projects with commercial, federal and Department of Defense customers.
+Kathryn Daily started in the information systems industry in 2009 and has been a consultant with BAI since 2009.
+She has worked on several RMF consulting projects with commercial, federal and Department of Defense customers.
 She teaches STIG 101, eMASS essentials and RMF for DoD IT.
 She regularly contributes to RMF Today, the newsletter published quarterly by BAI.
 When Kathryn isn’t working on consulting or training, she maintains all of the technical aspects of BAI including tools and services.
 Kathryn studied at Radford University and graduated in 2006 with a degree in Information Systems and Science with a concentration in Web Development.
 She currently holds a CISSP and CAP and is currently working towards several other certifications.
 Her areas of specialization include Information Security and the Risk Management Framework as well as process improvement.

 Philip D. Schall (Ph.D., CISSP, RDRP)